How to Secure the Best Scuba Diving Life Insurance Coverage Today

 Non-Penetration Wreck Dives – The scuba diver swims near or over the wreck but does not enter the wreck.

-Limited Penetration Wreck Dives – The scuba diver penetrates the wreck, but only to the extent where there is still natural light available.
+Limited Penetration Wreck Dives – The scuba diver penetrates the wreck, but only to the extent that natural light is still available.

-The general rule is that once you enter a wreck, life insurers are going to add a flat extra charge to your life insurance.
+The general rule is that once you enter a wreck, life insurers will add a flat extra charge to your life insurance.

 Full Penetration Wreck Dives – Full penetration wreck dives are technical dives.
 You must have the proper experience.

-The key is to find the life insurers that offer “preferred rates” with a flat extra vs. companies that will assign “standard rate” with a flat extra.
+The key is to find the life insurers that offer “preferred rates” with a flat extra vs. companies that will assign “standard rates” with a flat extra.

 Cave Diver Life Insurance

-Cave diving represents less than 10% of all fatalities but is of greater concern to underwriters than open water diving.
+Cave diving accounts for less than 10% of fatalities but is of greater concern to underwriters than open-water diving.

 If you participate in cavern diving, a flat extra will be added to your life insurance policy.